 '''

 rmt-cli export settings /mnt/usb

+rmt-cli export repos /mnt/usb

 '''

 Ensure that the external storage is mounted to a directory that is writeable by the RMT user.
 You can change RMT user settings in the cli section of /etc/rmt.conf.